 Get in touch to find out more about social media campaign planning and how to make it work for you.

-* You’ll notice we aren’t mentioning TikTok…..there are a couple of strategic reasons for this. a) We are too old to hang out on TikTok, our kids would die of mortification if they stumbled across their mums on their favourite platform.
-And b) Because we work with consultants and practices, TikTok is rarely relevant to our client community.
-Let us know if you disagree!
+* You’ll notice we aren’t mentioning TikTok…..there is a strategic reason for this.
+We are too old to hang out on TikTok, our kids would die of mortification if they stumbled across their mums on their favourite platform.